dmikushin/aicv/cv.md

 ## PROFESSIONAL SUMMARY

-You can always find me where research and industrial programming (C/C++ Fortran, Python) and classical supercomputing (MPI, OpenMP) meets modern hardware (GPUs, TPUs, embedded ASICs) and performance optimization (algorithms, profiling, vectorization, etc.).
-I co-founded Purple Gaze Inc. to show how inexpensive and fast eyetracking systems can be.
-I enjoy occasional consulting in CUDA, OpenCL, OpenACC and Machine Learning.
-I earned my PhD from the University of Lausanne by programming supercomputing software for economics and finance.
+I work at the intersection of research and industrial programming (C/C++, Fortran, Python), where classical supercomputing (MPI, OpenMP) meets modern hardware (GPUs, TPUs, embedded ASICs) and performance optimization.
+As co-founder of Purple Gaze Inc., I've developed eyetracking systems that are both more affordable and faster than many existing solutions.
+My expertise in CUDA, OpenCL, OpenACC, and Machine Learning has established me as an effective consultant in these fields.
+My academic work culminated in earning a PhD from the University of Lausanne, where I developed specialized supercomputing software for economics and finance applications.

-I bring expertise in GPU-accelerated development to organizations facing challenging computational problems.
-My skills help teams to port existing algorithms to leverage NVIDIA H100/GH200 GPUs (including very old legacy source code), implement specialized algorithms for compute-memory balance, and create portable solutions that work across platforms.
+I provide effective GPU-accelerated solutions to organizations facing complex computational challenges.
+My skills help teams successfully port legacy algorithms to utilize NVIDIA H100/GH200 GPU architectures, implement memory-optimized algorithms for better compute-memory balance, and develop portable cross-platform solutions that work reliably across different computing environments.

-As an active daily user of LLMs for code development, I leverage AI tools to enhance productivity and problem-solving.
+As a regular user of AI-assisted development tools, I incorporate LLMs into my daily workflow to improve productivity and solve technical challenges more efficiently.

 ## KEY ACHIEVEMENTS